 9. Place a small bead of high-temperature sealant on the fuel rail seal; then carefully install the valve cover with a new gasket and oil return boot.
-Tighten to specifications.
+Tighten to 6.5 ft-lb.

 - 10. Connect the oil pressure switch connector and the crankcase ventilator hose; then install the air filter assembly and secure with the existing hardware.
 Tighten securely. - 11.
 Install the front body panel; then install the front rack and splash panels (see Section 8).